Racketship01/Vue-Masterclass/README.md

 - Navigating to Job Results Page when submitting form

   - `@submit.prevent=""` --special syntax to prevent the browser to refresh as the submit is an event that automatically refresh page
-  - how to attach query params to the route/url? vue do it automatically but we need to provide a key of query to the object weve created as a method to the submit event.
+  - how to attach query params to the route/url? vue do it automatically but we need to provide a key of query to the object we've created as a method to the submit event.

   ```html
   <template>